argoproj-labs/argocd-image-updater/docs/configuration/registries.md

 ```

 !!!note
-    ArgoCD Image Updater pod must be restarted for changes to the registries
+    Argo CD Image Updater pod must be restarted for changes to the registries
     configuration to take effect.
 There are plans to change this behaviour so
     that changes will be reload automatically in a future release.